Huichelaar/Rewind/Notes.md

 phaseChange Rewind data.
 Check out decomp's SwitchPhases function: https://github.com/FireEmblemUniverse/fireemblem8u/blob/master/src/bm.c#L372

+### Rewind plan
+Hook at start of BmMain_ChangePhase, track in entry->flags:
+  - 2 bits for prePhase
+  - 2 bits for postPhase
+  - 1 bit for turnIncr
+  - 1 bit for skip phase.
+In data, track unitIDs of greyed out units.

+Hook in ProcessTurnSupportExp, add new unitchange rewindEntries for every unit whose support(s) change.

+turnbased events will add themselves to rewind sequence.

+Hook after gProc_BMapMain's proc label 9, tracking all new phase units' health, status, BWL (maybe not, too late for favoritism anyways), etc. (not supports anymore!) in the usual banim buffer.
+Because turnbased events already executed we no longer need to require scripted battles to not take place during turnbased events!

+Hook immediately before gProc_BMapMain's proc label 5.
+Maybe replace the call to 0x8015434 as this seems to be leftover unused tutorial stuff from FE7.
+Make the PROC_CALL_2 into PROC_CALL, the original PROC_CALL_2 never yields due to the function it calls always returning true.
+Add unitChange rewindentries for all units' whose HP, status, etc. was changed using data that was buffered in previous hook.

 ### Other relevant notes
 Basically phase order:
 blue -> red -> green -> repeat.